-Tips To Keep Your Eyes Healthy This Fall
+Tips to Keep Your Eyes Healthy This Fall

-Dismiss Dry Eyes That The Fall Air Brings
+Dismiss Dry Eyes That the Fall Air Brings

 Spending time outdoors with a warm fire or fall breezes with family and friends can lead to burning, stinging, and watery eyes.
 The dry and cold air is the main reason causing dry eyes.
-Use artificial tears to keep your eyes moist and try to avoid overly warm rooms or hairdryers, which are elements that can dry out your eyes even more.
+Use artificial tears to keep your eyes moist, and try to avoid overly warm rooms or hairdryers, which are elements that can dry out your eyes even more.
 Talk with your eye doctor if the dry eye problem persists for treatment recommendations.

-Avoid Problems from Costume Contact Lenses
+Avoid Problems From Costume Contact Lenses

 The fall season includes a favorite holiday where we all love to say trick-or-treat, and many Halloween costumes include enhancement for a frightful look.
-However, it is best to avoid the scary decorative contact lenses if they are not prescribed by your eye doctor who has examined your eyes.
+However, it is best to avoid scary decorative contact lenses if they are not prescribed by your eye doctor who has examined your eyes.
 That leads to painful, sometimes blinding eye infections.
 Be sure to have an eye exam and get properly fitted for the colored contacts you want.

 Raking Leaves?
 Protect Those Eyes!